 Add sautéed vegetable to stock pot along with:

 1 ½ cups Worcestershire sauce

 ¾ tsp. black pepper

 Simmer about 15 minutes.
 Remove from heat and strain.
-Fill hot sauce into sterilized, hot jars, leaving ½ inch headspace and remove air bubbles.
+Fill hot sauce into sterilized, hot Ball Pint Jars, leaving ½ inch headspace and remove air bubbles with Bubble Remover.
 Wipe rims of jars with a dampened clean paper towel; apply two-piece metal canning lids to fingertip tightness.
 Process in a boiling water bath, making sure the jars are completely covered with water.
 Bring water to boil over high heat, then reduce heat to medium and process pints for 35 minutes.
 (Quarts would be processed for 50 minutes).

 This recipe yielded 9 pints of savory goodness.

 Others, of the sons of the priests, prepared the mixing of the spices